 10. Looks and Design

-And finally, the looks of a motherboard, the amount of customization it offers in the shape of RGB headers, fan headers and AIO cooler support affect the price of a motherboard.
+And finally, the looks of a motherboard, the amount of customization it offers in the shape of RGB headers, fan headers, and AIO cooler support affect the price of a motherboard.

 Final Words

-So how much is a motherboard.
+So how much is a motherboard?
 Well, TL:DR:

 - Popular budget motherboards have an average cost of $85

-- Popular high end motherboards have an average cost of $200-$250.
+- Popular high-end motherboards have an average price of $200-$250.